ThomasTheDev/Steam-2018/README.md

 > https://store.steampowered.com/sale/2018_top_played/
 > https://www.esrb.org/

-The "Genres" are Steam Tags, some of which are user defined.
+* The "Genres" are Steam Tags, some of which are user defined.
-Steam tags that only turned up once were ignored.
+* Steam tags that only turned up once were ignored.
-Tags that were variations of existing tags were incorporated into a single tag ("turn based tactics" == "turn based strategy", "FPS" == "First Person Shooter" etc.)
+* Tags that were variations of existing tags were incorporated into a single tag ("turn based tactics" == "turn based strategy", "FPS" == "First Person Shooter" etc.)
-Some tags were added to some games by myself as I felt they applied while others were removed because I felt they did not. ("Simulation" was applied far too liberally in my opinion.
+* Some tags were added to some games by myself as I felt they applied while others were removed because I felt they did not. ("Simulation" was applied far too liberally in my opinion.
 Games that "simulate" commanding armies, for example, are not simulation games.)
-Some tags, such as "Story-Rich" were not applied to all the games that are, in my opinion, story rich.
+* Some tags, such as "Story-Rich" were not applied to all the games that are, in my opinion, story rich.
 The data has not been updated to reflect this (The data is missing tags that I think should be added).
-The "Adventure" tag was ignored, regardless of the fact that it turns up several times.
+* The "Adventure" tag was ignored, regardless of the fact that it turns up several times.
+* A number of the games are given the rating "Unknown".
+This is due to them not being rated by ESRB.
+No attempt was made to find them on the PEGI system, where they may have been rated.
+Bare this in mind when drawing conclusions.

+## If you fix any of these issues, please upload the results.